 “I survived the war, and when the war was over… I couldn’t believe in God.
-With all my yeshiva training and a Jewish home and the Hassidic background there, whatever, I could not accept the fact that there can be a God who would tolerate the death of innocents that we experienced.
-I joined a Zionist organization: Hashomer Hatzair.
-That’s very very left wing.
-In those days it was actually Communist.
-I studied Leninism and Stalinism and of course Marxism, and then I returned to Budapest I told my parents, ‘I’m going to Israel.’
+With all my yeshiva [college] training and a Jewish home and the Hasidic background, I could not accept the fact that there could be a God who would tolerate the death of innocents that we experienced.
+I joined a Zionist organization, Hashomer Hatzair.
+It was very left wing; in those days it was actually Communist.
+I studied Leninism and Stalinism and of course Marxism, and when I returned to Budapest, I told my parents, ‘I’m going to Israel.’

 I became a rabbi who was really an atheist.
 The truth is, I must tell you, that I felt very strange about it.
 I wouldn’t even have gone into the rabbinate if not for practical reasons.
-I was in a congregation in New York in Queens in an area called Rosedale, when NASA sent up a satellite to Mars.
+I was in a congregation in New York, in Queens, in an area called Rosedale, when NASA sent up a satellite to Mars.
 It was called the Mariner.
 And the Mariner reached Mars and then the contact with the Mariner ceased.
 It didn’t function.
 And for days there was despair in the scientific circles and I followed this avidly…because I was more involved in science than I was with religion.

 So he looked at me.
 Without a kippah [head covering], he looked very secular.
 He said, ‘Ervin, you need to turn to the Mariner and to Mars to find out that there is a providence that functions, that guides the universe?
 Look into yourself.
-Look how the heart, and the lungs, and the kidneys, and the bowels.
+Look at the heart, and the lungs, and the kidneys, and the bowels.
 Look how they are put together.
 Look what harmony there is.
 Look what perfection there is in this apparatus that is in you.
 You carry it with you wherever you go.
 Doesn’t that show you more that there is some sort of a power that functions?’